naheim/shinypaleo/taphonomy/Activity01_Taphonomy.md

 # Activity 1—Constructing the Fossil Record: Living Communities, Dead Shells, and Time-Averaging

 The fossil record allows us to reconstruct the biology of Earth’s ancient past.
-However, the fossil record does not perfectly record every aspect of living communities: some information is missing, while other biological aspets may be over-represented.
+However, the fossil record does not perfectly record every aspect of living communities: some information is missing, while other biological aspects may be over-represented.
 Paleontologists often want to know what species were present and in what abundance at a particular location and during a specific interval of geological time.
 In many cases we are fortunate enough to have fossil samples to help us answer that question.
-However, properly interpreting fossil assemblages reqires knowing how the fossil record was constructed.
+However, properly interpreting fossil assemblages requires knowing how the fossil record was constructed.
 This exercise will allow you to explore some aspects of how living communities become fossil assemblages.

 As you learned in the online lectures, time-averaging is the mixing of individuals in a fossil or death assemblage that did not actually live at the same time.
 Time averaging  typically increases species richness (the number of species present) in a death assemblage relative to the corresponding life assemblage from that location.
 Time-averaging also makes death assemblages from different locations look more similar to each other than the life assemblages actually are.

-This exercise will be based upon a ‘shiny app’, which is a dynamic website built using the statistical programming language R. For this exercise you will use the *Taphonomy* shiny app, which you will need to launch using R or RStudo by running the following two lines\*:
+This exercise will be based upon a ‘shiny app’, which is a dynamic website built using the statistical programming language R. For this exercise you will use the *Taphonomy* shiny app, which you will need to launch using R or RStudio by running the following two lines\*:

 ```` r
 library(shiny)